angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 Petal, and Force of Will.
 Seems pretty clearly on some UR Show and Tell variant.
 Draw a duress from the probe which I use to take that Force and pass.
 Morgan just plays a land and passes, I draw a therapy and take that Petal, seeing the scry to the top was a Griselbrand; confirm my assumption of SnT.
-I DR, BW, DD into a pass-the-turn pile.
+I DR, BW, Dd into a pass-the-turn pile.
 Kill him the next turn.

 G2) I keep a very solid hand with Probe, Therapy, Therapy, Thoughtseize, Fetch,